 And BELIEVE me- I thought packing for a week or two was irritating.
 Trying to plan it out.
 Estimate how much you’ll need. taking up space. etc, etc- you catch my drift. but this was worse to me…

-First of all- the bright pink one- some gates and airports will allow you to have that for your luggage- but where I flew from- was NOT one of them. according to them it was too big.
-I had to repack in front of the gate because I was NOT checking 6 weeks of supplies that I needed so I survive.
+First of all- the bright pink one- some gates and airports will allow you to have that for your luggage- but where I flew from- was NOT one of them.
+According to them it was too big.
+I had to repack in front of the gate because I was NOT checking 6 weeks of medical supplies that I needed so I survive.
 That was a little irritating and upsetting – didn’t help that I was nervous.
 I tried to explain that this was not just stuff, but I needed it to stay alive.
 The lady quickly said “well you should have taken that into account when you packed.
 Obviously you over packed.”
 WHAT.
 Maybe it did look like over packing- but for me it was not at all.
-They didn’t even allow me to explain so I decided to choose my battles- they could win this one.
-For once- going through security was not a nightmare!
+They didn’t even allow me to explain so I decided to “choose my battles”- they could win this one.
+For once- going through TSA was not a nightmare!
 Probably because 1) I was on shots and not the pump.
 2) I had the letter from my endo.
-3) I was at the Atlanta Airport.

 Big airports know more about diabetes than the smaller ones usually.
-Most of my problems come from the smaller airports.
-I have almost missed flights because they wouldn’t even acknowledge my letter or my ID bracelet…
+Most of my problems come from the smaller airports and unfortunately the Atlanta airport (where I call home).
+I have almost missed flights because they wouldn’t even acknowledge my letter or my medical ID bracelet…

 The bright pink bag-

-My pink book-bag- had a lot of supplies for class. books to read. my toiletries. more diabetes supplies. my chargers and such. my ipod. my international phone. and a few other odds and ends.
+My pink book-bag- had a lot of supplies for class. books to read. my toiletries. more diabetes supplies. my chargers and such. my ipod. my international phone for emergencies. and a few other odds and ends.

-My camera and my pillow- they don’t count those as carry-ons
+My camera and my pillow- they don’t count those as carry-ons.
+YAY.

-my cooler?
+My cooler?
 DID NOT KNOW ABOUT THIS.
-First time someone (this was American Airlines- very nice about Diabetes related issues) told me it was okay to have a cooler for my supplies, but it would not count as a carry-on.
+First time someone (this was American Airlines- very nice about diabetes related issues) told me it was okay to have a cooler for my supplies, BUT it would not count as a carry-on.
 I looked online, and it isn’t black and white about medications.
-But yes- BRING A COOLER FOR INSULIN. and a letter of why you have it. at security- they did have to look through it because of the icepacks. it was quick and painless though.
+But yes- BRING A COOLER FOR INSULIN- and a letter of why you have it.
+At security- they did have to look through it because of the icepacks.
+Surprisingly, It was quick and painless though.

 I did not pack some things because I figured I could buy it here- and I have been able too.

-Off to the Arm Museum (american translation) It’s rainy, a lot is closed to because of holiday.
+Off to the Arm Museum (American translation) It’s rainy and a lot is closed because of holiday.

 Love, Words, Inspiration, and Insulin! -Until next time! and until there’s a cure!